Tag: do appreciate and wide interactions with children

 - Write notes or letters to your children if you must depart before they wake up.

 what to do when your child says you don’t love them

 Making play dates work

 Play dates can occur with or without a second parent around.
+Efforts and ways to make your child feel loved and valued is important for child bettered future.
 A child’s separation anxiety quotient will be your determine factor.

 - Help your child select a playmate with similar interests (dinosaurs, babies, and so on) so they’ll be more likely to have fun.

 - Planning one play date a week is usually sufficient.

 - Take your child’s nap schedule into account.
 You may have to limit play dates to children who are on a similar nap schedule.

 - Take preventive measures to minimize conflict by asking your child to put away hard-to-share toys.
 Take out duplicate toys, and ask your child to your child about sharing before playmates comes over.